Faculty & Staff Directory

 Morah Tiki came to the USA from Kfar Giladi in the Upper Galilee where she began her teaching career.
 She received her degree at Seminar Oranim of the University of Haifa.
 After teaching at Lehrman from 2000-2004, she moved to Kol Ami, but Lehrman was always home.
 Morah Tiki teaches both Hebrew and Jewish Studies, bringing her special flavor of Israel, and imparting her deep love of the subjects she teaches.
 Tiki is married and has four sons and seven grandchildren, two of which are students at Lehrman.
 She enjoys swimming, reading and films.

-Angela grew up in Israel where she served in the intelligence forces in the Israeli army.
+Angella grew up in Israel where she served in the intelligence forces in the Israeli army.
 She earned her BA in Special Education from Levinsky College of Education, Tel-Aviv.
 Angela moved to Florida in 2013 after a sojourn of 11 years in Bangkok, Thailand.
-In 2014, with 12 years of teaching experience behind her, Angela joined Lehrman.
-Angela and her husband have three children; the youngest daughter, Lior, is a Lehrman student.
-Angela is fluent in four languages: English ,Hebrew, Russian, and Thai!
+In 2014, with 12 years of teaching experience behind her, Angella joined Lehrman.
+Angella and her husband have three children; the youngest daughter, Lior, is a Lehrman student.
+Angella is fluent in four languages: English ,Hebrew, Russian, and Thai!
 She enjoys reading, cooking, dancing, and being with the family.